SUPPORT THAT FITS HOW YOU ACTUALLY LIVE

 - Supporting participation at work, study, or in the community

-Goals are developed collaboratively and reviewed over time to ensure support remains relevant to your priorities or NDIS goals.
+Goals are shaped with you and reviewed regularly, so support stays relevant to your priorities and NDIS goals as they evolve.

 Supporting NDIS Planning And Next Steps

-Some adults benefit from assessment to better understand strengths, challenges, and support needs within an NDIS context.
-Where appropriate, Learn For Life may provide:
+Some adults benefit from a formal assessment to better understand their strengths, challenges, and support needs, particularly within an NDIS context.
+Where appropriate, Learn for Life may provide:

 - Occupational therapy assessments